IBM/vmwaresolutions/vcd/vmwaretools/index.md

 <img src="images/13-windows.png" style="border: 1px solid black">

-Once the VMWare Tools have been installed, it is _**STRONGLY**_ recommended to restart your VM to have Windows cleanly restart as well as the VMWare Tools media to be ejected from the VM.
+Once the VMware Tools have been installed, it is _**STRONGLY**_ recommended to restart your VM to have Windows cleanly restart as well as the VMware Tools media to be ejected from the VM.

 <img src="images/14-windows.png" style="border: 1px solid black">